ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 ## Key Management

-A single KEM key should not be used with multiple algorithms.
+A single KEM key MUST NOT be used with multiple KEM algorithms.
 Each key and its associated algorithm suite, comprising the KEM, KDF, and AEAD, should be managed independently.
 This separation prevents unintended interactions or vulnerabilities between algorithms, ensuring the integrity and security guarantees of each algorithm are preserved.
 Additionally, the same key should not be used for both key encryption and integrated encryption, as it may introduce security risks.
 It creates algorithm confusion, increases the potential for key leakage, cross-suite attacks, and improper handling of the key.

-## Static Asymmetric Authentication in HPKE

-Authenticated KEMs based on static asymmetric key authentication are not supported in JOSE HPKE for the following reasons:

-* The security implications vary depending on whether they are applied to Key Encryption or Integrated Encryption.
-When used for Key Encryption, authenticated KEMs offer little meaningful security benefit and may give a false impression of data origin authentication.

-* Authenticated KEMs are susceptible to Key-Compromise Impersonation (KCI) attacks.
-If the sender's static private key is compromised, an attacker can generate ciphertexts that the recipient will accept as authentic, compromising message integrity.

 ## Review JWT Best Current Practices